Karuma-jojo/Crux-Lab/index.md

 - [Euler 009 — Reducing the triplet search to one parameter](./euler-001-to-100/009-special-pythagorean-triplet.html)

 > [!TIP]
-> Over time, this section can become your “best of” shelf.
+> Use these notes as high yield concept boosters.

 ---

 ## Learning Style

-My usual solve loop looks like this:
+My typical solve loop looks like this:

 ```mermaid
 flowchart LR